ArtBIT/jasper-module-selfie/README.md

 ```
 sudo reboot
 ```
-##Congrats, JASPER Selfie Module is now installed and ready for use; here are some examples:
+##Congrats, JASPER Selfie Module is now installed and ready for use.
+Here are some examples:
 ```
 YOU: Take a photo.
 JASPER: *shutter sound* Nice.